Home / Guides / Record system audio in Logic Pro

 Click Enable Output to DAW to start sending captured audio into the Audio track.

 Once Output to DAW is enabled, play any audio in another app — a YouTube tab, Spotify, an open Zoom call, anything.
-You should immediately see the L/R meters in the plugin window move, showing dB values like -7.8 dB.
+You should immediately see the L/R meters in the plug-in window move, showing dB values like -7.8 dB.

 AudioRoute Capture plugin window showing active L/R meters at around -7.8 dB and a green Capturing status indicator